Frequently asked questions

 What’s the transport like?

 It varies according to the destination.
-We mostly use private 4wd vehicles or minibuses, but there will be occasions when this isn’t possible or practical.
+We mostly use private 4wd vehicles or minibuses depending on the size of the group.
+The standard of these vehicles is not always what we would expect in the UK, however we do not compromise on safety and we typically use air-conditioned, well-maintained vehicles.There will be occasions when travelling by 4WD or minibus is not possible.
 In these instances we might make use of local trains (although this is fairly rare), or domestic flights.
-You should be aware that domestic airlines in some of the countries that we operate in, ie. Democratic Republic of Congo, do not meet European safety standards – although we try to avoid these where possible sometimes there is simply no alternative.
+You should be aware that domestic airlines in some of the countries that we operate in, e.g. Democratic Republic of Congo, do not meet European safety standards – although we try to avoid these where possible sometimes there is simply no alternative.
 We also use a variety of other forms of transport, such as motor boats, canoes and on occasion the odd camel.
 We prefer to use private rather than public transport as this offers far more flexibility and results in a more enjoyable tour.

 Couldn’t I do this on my own?

 In some cases yes, you could.
-In others, for example our trips in the Congo or Angola it would be extremely difficult if not virtually impossible.
-Undiscovered Destinations specialises in more challenging countries and regions that are generally well off the tourist track – as a result of this infrastructure is often lacking making it very difficult for the independent traveller.
+In others, for example our group trips in the Congo or Eritrea it would be extremely difficult if not impossible.
+Undiscovered Destinations specialises in more challenging countries and regions that are generally well off the tourist track – as a result of this the infrastructure is often lacking, making it very difficult for the independent traveller.
 Using our expertise and valuable regional contacts we can put together trips which get you to some very unique and exciting places, without you having to spend hours trying to contact hotels or arrange transport.
-In addition to this our local guides are experts in the regions that they work in meaning that you’ll get far more insights into a country or culture travelling with Undiscovered Destinations than you would do by going it alone.
+In addition to this, our local guides are experts in the regions that they work in meaning that you’ll get far more insights into a country or culture travelling with Undiscovered Destinations than you would do by going it alone.

 When do I need to book by?